From TSS to PR

 The Three Streams of the TSS Visa

-Your options from moving from the TSS visa to PR will be different depending on which visa stream you are in.
-We outline the options available for each stream below.
-If you are unsure which stream you are in, check your visa grant notice.
+Your options from moving from the TSS visa to PR will differ depending on which visa stream you are in.

 From a Medium-Term TSS Visa to Permanent Residency